 I recommend keeping it overnight in the fridge so the meat can absorb all the flavors.
 There’s no problem if you don’t have that much time to wait.
 An hour in the fridge is enough to get the chicken ready.

 You’ll see that this is a super simple recipe that requires less than 20 minutes of work.
-After the meat is ready to coat and fry all you have to do is to wait for it to be done or to prepare a delicious dip and serve along with a simple cabbage salad.
+After the chicken is ready to coat and fry, all you have to do is to wait for it to be done and prepare a delicious dip and serve along with a simple cabbage salad.

 What is the Best Oil for Deep Frying?